Insight

 December 18, 2024

 Government support for fossil fuels reached at least USD 1.5 trillion in 2023.
-This is the second highest annual total on record after 2022, when Russia’s invasion of Ukraine triggered a global fossil fuel price crisis.
+This is the second-highest annual total on record after 2022, when Russia’s invasion of Ukraine triggered a global fossil fuel price crisis.

 The latest data on fossil fuel subsidies, capital investment by state-owned energy companies, and international public finance shows financial flows are far from aligned with low-carbon and resilient development (Figures 1–3).

-• State owned enterprise (SOE) investment: USD 368 billion in 2023 as estimated by IISD.
+• State-owned enterprise (SOE) investment: USD 368 billion in 2023, as estimated by IISD.

 Regulated consumer prices

 The largest component of support to fossil fuels was subsidies for consumption, at USD 1 trillion.
-Despite falling oil and gas prices, many measures put in place to ease the impact of high fuel costs on households and businesses in 2021 and 2022 continued into 2023.
+Despite falling oil and gas prices, many measures that were put in place to ease the impact of high fuel costs on households and businesses in 2021 and 2022 continued into 2023.

 It can be challenging to remove subsidies when people rely on fossil fuels to get around or heat their homes.
 However, untargeted fuel subsidies mainly benefit wealthy individuals, who use more energy.
 Ending these subsidies and redirecting funds to targeted social protection can reduce poverty and inequality, cut air pollution, and level the playing field for clean technology.